kserve/modelmesh-serving/docs/model-formats/sklearn.md

 **Explicit Configuration**

-If the `model-settings.json` configuration file is provided, it must be in the directory pointed to by the `Predictor`'s path.
+If the `model-settings.json` configuration file is provided, it must be in the directory pointed to by the `InferenceService`'s storage path.
 The model files must also be contained under this path.

 ```